ashutosh2411/networkingLab/README.md

    resolve the hostname `www.james.bond` returns the ip address `007.007.007.007`.
 Your name server should work with any program like `nslookup` not just your client in step 1.

+4. 	- Use the raw socket interface of Linux TCP/IP stack and implement a ping.
+	- Write a UDP server that responds to udp connection with a pong message.
+However use the IP layer to construct the UDP packet.